 When injured, the extent of the injury is often serious

 MMA fighters face a raised chance of injuries to spinal cords, cuts and fractures.
 Many former fighters end up with major, life-changing damage.
 According to this study, 23.6%, which is almost one in four, of MMA fighters receive at least minor brain damage.
-Moreover, a Cleveland Clinic study found that the longer an MMA fighter’s career lasted, the more prone they were to suffer from measurable brain damage.
+Moreover, a Cleveland Clinic study found that the longer an MMA fighter’s career lasted, the more prone they were to suffer from measurable brain damage, like CTE.
 The repeated blows to the head and elsewhere so often seen in MMA fights pose a clear risk to players’ long-term health.

 Setting a bad example

 MMA is different from other fighting sports due to its intense use of kicks.
 The force that can be gained with one kick is far greater than any punch.
 In MMA, kicks to most body parts, including the head, are allowed.
 When they connect well, they can be incredibly devastating as can be seen here.
 This kind of impact can cause immense trauma to the head and brain, resulting in some serious damage.
 Kicks are part of sports like Taek Wondo or Jiu Jitsu, but they are less dangerous in those sports due to fighters wearing head protection or kicking less frequently.
-The ability to kick also resulted in some MMA fighters aiming for their opponents’ knees, often with the intent to bend them in and break them.
+The ability to kick also resulted in some MMA fighters aiming for their opponents’ knees, often with the intent to bend them in and break them, known as the “oblique kick.”
 There needs to be a line between healthy athletic competition and causing terrible long-term injuries.

 The Bottom Line: It is true that MMA involves uniquely heated sparring that can get bloody, but when we look at the stats, injury numbers are similar to those of other sports.
 Dangerous things can happen in these fights, but MMA’s regulatory body works hard to ensure that athletes’ health is protected.
 Do you think they are doing enough?
 Where do you stand when it comes to MMA?